IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 <source src="../videos/HOWTO-COSMOS-New_Web_Cert.mp4" type="video/mp4">
 </video>

+**Q:** When changing the Root CA for UMS Web Certificate does that impact the IGEL OS 12 clients in any way?

+**A:** If you change the Root CA, you need to ensure it is distributed to the devices prior to swapping the chain on the UMS server itself

 **Q:** How do I use `rmagent-register` to register OS 12 device to my UMS?

 **A:** Follow steps to test `rmagent-register`